7 out of every 10 customers abandon their shopping carts.

 A nice big CTA helps the user take action immediately.

-An easy-to-navigate email with fewer frills and clearer CTAs work better as it requires less patience and reading from the customer’s side.
+An easy-to-navigate email with fewer frills and clearer CTAs works better as it requires less patience and reading from the customer’s side.

 Everybody loves discounts.